mustafafakhar/Sustainability-Analysis/README.md

 The analysis utilizes a publicly available dataset on corporate energy consumption.
 The key variables include:

-- Date: The time of the recorded energy usage.
+- Date: The time of the recorded energy usage in months and years.

 - Energy Description: The type of energy consumed (e.g., Natural Gas, Electricity, District Energy).

 - Emissions(CO2e): The equivalent carbon dioxide emissions in tonnes.

-- Other relevant columns from your dataset (e.g., building names, usage metrics).
+- Total Consumption: The energy consumed by different facilities in kWh.

+- Energy Description: The type of energy being consumed.
+For the purpose of sustainability analysis, a lot of emphasis is laid upon natural gas and electricitiy.

 ## Methodology